-The City of Helsinki is arranging an open two-stage international architectural competition for the design of a Central Library.
-The competition looks for a contemporary library design.
+The City of Helsinki arranged an open two-stage international architectural competition for the design of a Central Library.
+The competition looked for a contemporary library design.
 The aim is to create a vibrant and functionally versatile meeting place, as well as an energy-efficient and architecturally significant building.

 The Central Library will be located in the very centre of Helsinki, the Töölönlahti [“Töölö Bay”] area, on city block no. 2014 , a site significant in terms of both the cityscape and symbolically (Bing-map service, extract from the base map, urban fabric illustration).
 It will be part of a cohesive totality of public buildings together with the Finnish Parliament building, Helsinki Music Centre, Finlandia Hall, Sanoma House and Kiasma Museum of Contemporary Art.

 The Central Library will be a combination of personal cultivation, culture and entertainment.
 It will be a vibrant and functionally versatile meeting place, a house of literature in which the users are the focus.
 The new Central Library will be much more than a traditional library.
 It will be a dynamic entity comprised of the physical spaces, technology, library collections, staff, cooperation partners and clients.